johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-10-31-nswag-generated-c-sharp-client-property-name-clash/index.md

 tags: [NSwag, C#]
 image: ./title-image.png
 hide_table_of_contents: false
+description: 'Generate C# and TypeScript client libraries from OpenAPI / Swagger definitions using NSwag while overcoming language conflicts and numeric types.'
 ---

 NSwag is a great tool for generating client libraries in C# and TypeScript from Open API / Swagger definitions.
 You can face issues where Open API property names collide due to the nature of the C# language, and when you want to use `decimal` for your floating point numeric type over `double`.
 This post demonstrates how to get over both issues.